The Process of Making Gas

 - The Hovea Production Facility (HPF), an oil and gas production facility constructed in 2003, is located within Production Licences L1/L2.
 The Hovea field has been in care and maintenance since 2012.
 Since then, the HPF area has been used to support general regional operations (eg equipment laydown storage, evaporation ponds).
 Removal of more facility equipment is planned in early 2021.

 - The Woodada Gas Field (WGF), located in Production Licences L4/L5, was discovered in June 1980, with production commencing in May 1982.
 In December 1987, the area surrounding the field was declared a nature reserve known as Lake Logue Nature Reserve.
-The WGF was placed under care and maintenance in 2011.
+The WGF was placed under care and maintenance in 2011 and the gas processing facility was decommissioned in late 2020.
+Additional removal work is planned for early 2021.

 - Other facilities in the northern Perth Basin, including the Mt Horner Oil Field, Mondarra Gas Storage Facility and Beharra Springs Gas Processing Plant, are run by other Operators.

 Gas production involves the controlled transport of natural gas flowing from the underground rock formations through the well heads and on to the processing facility via flowlines and pipelines.